 "PMF" stands for the "Pacific Music Festival," which is an international educational music festival whose purpose is to foster the young musicians of the world.
 It was formed in 1990 through the advocacy of leading 20th century American musician Leonard Bernstein.
 "Pacific" refers to "peace," expressing Bernstein's desire to contribute to world peace through music education.

 Ticket prices range from free to ¥10,000.
-With a few exceptions, students who show their student ID will be given a ¥1,000 discount.
+For designated concerts, anyone born in 1994 or later who presents ID will receive a discount.
 Prices vary according to seat type (S seat, A seat, B seat, C seat, etc.).
 Since PMF is an educational music festival, even concerts featuring famous artists can be enjoyed at a reasonable price.

 Tickets can be purchased through Sapporo's various ticket agencies or the PMF Organizing Committee (directly or online).
 Please understand that ticket agencies that can offer specific seat assignments are limited.
 Also, in some cases "Day-of Tickets" are available.